Linda Foley, Ph.D.

 I am originally from Massachusetts but lived 12 years in New Hampshire prior to moving to Florida in July 2014.

-I received my Bachelor's in Nursing from Boston College and my Masters of Science with a concentration as a gerontological nurse practitioner from the University of Massachusetts Lowell.
-I am currently a PhD in nursing candidate at the University of Massachusetts in Lowell and am in the final stages of writing my dissertation.
+I received my Bachelor's in Nursing from Boston College.
+I received my Masters of Science with a concentration as a gerontological nurse practitioner as well as my PhD in nursing health promotion from the University of Massachusetts Lowell.
 My research interests are type 2 diabetes, insomnia and the Hispanic population.

-Ph.D.c., Major Field: Nursing Health Promotion expected graduation May 2016, University of Massachusetts Lowell, anticipated completion 2016
+Ph.D, Major Field: Nursing Health Promotion, University of Massachusetts Lowell, MA 2017

-M.S., Major Field: Gerontological Nurse Practitioner, University of Massachusetts Lowell, 1994
+M.S, Major Field: Gerontological Nurse Practitioner, University of Massachusetts Lowell, MA 1994